Miguel000/MySecTalks/README.md

   - Devops Zaragoza — *Robo de credenciales y el negocio del roleplay NSFW*
   - Tardes de Ciberseguridad — *Día a día de un investigador de ciberseguridad en Sysdig*
   - DFeX 2025 — *From Research to Security: Real-World Threats and the Evolving Challenge of Detection*
+  - fwd: Cloudsec EU — *Cloud Abuse at Scale: How Cybercriminals Exploit Free Tiers for Profit*

 - [2024](./2024/)
   - BSides Barcelona — *Beyond Cryptominers: Unveiling the Depths of AWS Post-Exploitation Strategies*